Introduction: Convertible A-Frame Cabin

 Step 6: Final Touches

 After the siding was on it left an unfinished look to the edge of the wall when the panel is up so I used aluminum flashing to form an inverted gutter-like cover and it covers the zig-zag siding gaps (picture 2).
+Stick on foam window seal is applied to the clean metal edge and forms a bug and weather barrier when the panel is down.
+Another strip can go on the underside of the panel for better sealing.

 I hope this inspires more cabins and please share your results and ideas.
 You can find a few more pictures at my build blog http://palletbuilding.blogspot.com thanks for checking it out.